 3.31 The Evidence Base underpinning the Local Plan includes a range of studies carried out by the Council including on housing, employment and the environment.
-This includes the Characterisation Study and Housing Design Guidance, and in relation to tall buildings the Council's Statement on the development of tall buildings and Local Planning Policy Statement on tall buildings (LPPG).
+This includes the Character Study and Housing Design Guidance, and in relation to tall buildings the Council's Tall Buildings Strategy and Appendix: Guidance for Study Sites, Statement on the development of tall buildings and Local Planning Policy Statement on tall buildings (LPPG).
 This will be of some relevance to CAs.